Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Introduction

 and the second-order Strang splitting

 Historically, a consensus has emerged regarding the development of splitting techniques based on the Lie product formula \cite{reed1980methods}.
-However, the precise origins of this formula remain somewhat ambiguous \cite{chorin1978product,glowinski2017splitting}.
+However, the precise origins of this formula remain somewhat ambiguous \cite{chorin1978product,glowinski2017splitting,blanes2024splitting,mclachlan2002splitting}.
 Trotter later generalized it to self-adjoint linear operators in \cite{trotter1959product}, leading to the first-order Lie--Trotter splitting method.
 The second-order Strang splitting method is constructed by composing the Lie--Trotter splitting and its adjoint with half time steps.
 It was first introduced in \cite{strang1968construction} as an alternative approach to solving multidimensional problems with one-dimensional operators.
 As mentioned in \cite{blanes2024splitting}, the Strang splitting has been a popular integrator, as second-order methods often achieve the right balance between accuracy and complexity.
-The Lie--Trotter and Strang splitting methods, while describing the systems they approximate well \cite{glowinski2017splitting}, are limited to first- or second-order accuracy in certain practical applications \cite{laskar1989numerical,sussman1992chaotic,laskar2004long} where higher accuracy might be required.
+In some practical applications \cite{laskar1989numerical,sussman1992chaotic,laskar2004long}, higher accuracy might be required, whereas the Lie--Trotter and Strang splitting methods, while describing the systems well \cite{glowinski2017splitting}, are limited to first- and second-order accuracy.